 Richard's love for gadgets was probably triggered by an electric shock at the age of five while poking his finger into power sockets for no reason.
-Since then he has managed to destroy a few more desktops and phones until he was sent to England to start secondary education.
+He managed to destroy a few more desktops and phones until he was sent to England for school.
 Somehow he ended up in London, where he had the golden opportunity to buy a then senior editor a pint of lager, and here we are.
-Follow Richard around in electronic stores and you will witness some intense exchanges between him and the sales reps.

 bHaptics' TactSuit is VR haptic feedback done right

 The kit provides a whopping 87 feedback points for under $549.

 Meet the small 360 camera module that will fit into phones

 Smartphones with an integrated 360 camera won't look as awkward as they do now.